shpml/fundamentals/03_chapter/02_lessontemp.md

 Did you know you can also link to external fonts in your HTML?
 Let's try it!

-Loading a web font with HTML involves a three-step process.
+There are three parts to loading up a web font with HTML.
 The `href` tells the browser where the font is located.

 `<link href="http://fonts.googleapis.com/css?family=Open+Sans:400,800" rel="stylesheet" type="text/css">`